Back to blog

 • Direct file system access to .env files

-SafePrompt sits at the prompt layer — between user input and your LLM.
-The LiteLLM attack happened at the infrastructure layer — inside the Python runtime itself, before any prompt was ever processed.
-These are two different attack surfaces.
+SafePrompt sits at the prompt layer, between user input and your LLM.
+The LiteLLM attack happened at the infrastructure layer, inside the Python runtime itself, before any prompt was processed.
+Two different attack surfaces.

-When you ship an AI application, you have multiple attack surfaces that each need their own protection:
+When you ship an AI application, you have several attack surfaces, and each needs its own protection:

 LayerExample AttackProtection